-As well as monitoring air quality, the Council acts to improve air quality through its Green to the Core focus, including an air quality strategy designed to go beyond simply meeting the national objectives, Zero Carbon Community Grants to fund community initiatives to improve sustainability, such as encouraging and enabling cycling which in turn helps air quality, and by considering air quality during the planning process^{6,7}.
+As well as monitoring air quality, we act to improve air quality through our Green to the Core focus, including an air quality strategy designed to go beyond simply meeting the national objectives, Zero Carbon Community Grants to fund community initiatives to improve sustainability, such as encouraging and enabling cycling which in turn helps air quality, and by considering air quality during the planning process.
 Ideas on how anyone can play a role in improving local air quality can be found in Appendix 2 - How to get Involved with Local Air Quality.